mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 MySQL
 -----------------------------------------

+..
+NOTE: We originally used MySQL 5, but now *must* use MySQL 8 to remain
+    compatible with some updated applications.

 By default, we can only have 100 simultaneous connections to the MySQL database.
 That may seem like a lot, but considering how many services we'll be running,